jbcurtin/bert-etl/docs/index.rst

             ologger.info(f'Idx: {details["idx"]}')

-Encouraging this API provides for a very powerful debugging experiance.
+Encouraging this API provides for very powerful debugging experiances.
 When ready to test code in a concurrent manor, set an Environment Variable `DEBUG=False` and invoke `bert-runner.py`

 bert-runner.py
 ##############

-`bert-runner.py` provides an execution context that'll run `bert-etl` jobs in sequence, one-function at a time or concurrently on local hardware using Python multiprocessing module.
-Data is shared between Function Executions through Redis_
+`bert-runner.py` provides an invocation that'll run Bert ETL Jobs in sequence, one-function at a time or concurrently on local hardware using Python `multiprocessing` module.
+Data is shared between Function Executions with Redis_

 .. _Redis: https://redis.io/